Grilled Beer Can Chicken

 But then I took one taste, and I didn't care how silly it looked while cooking-that was a dang good chicken!
 By cooking the chicken on a can of your favorite beer (or hard cider-like I do here-or honestly, any liquid in a can), you not only keep the chicken moist and juicy, but you also get to impart all kinds of delicious flavor into every meaty bite.
 You also get to drink half a beer while you're cooking (it's part of the recipe!), which I'm not mad about.

-You can follow this method in the regular ole oven, but I highly recommend taking out the top rack of your grill (if you have one) and trying it in there.
-The combo of the smoky flavor from the grill plus the beer and my sweet and spicy dry rub makes for a chicken that you just can’t stop eating.
+You can follow this method in the regular oven, by removing the top rack and roasting at 375°F. But I highly recommend taking out the top rack of your grill (if you have one) and trying it in there.
+The combo of the smoky flavor from the grill plus the beer and my sweet and spicy dry rub makes for a chicken that you just can't stop eating.

 Side angle shot of cut-up grilled chicken on a wooden cutting board